sahityajain123/ansible_PowerVS_config/README.md

 All settings applied remain persistent across reboot.

+**Note:**
+Ansible playbook may report **Failure/Warning**, if scripts analyse reboot is required for settings applied by it.
+User should reboot thier LPAR, in that case.

 ### 2. Creating Filesystems for SAP installations

 This module is same for both SLES and RHEL.